 There’s one trail there I particularly seek to meander where Mother Nature’s sense of design is perfection.
 The soft pink and white blooms of the Mountain Laurel (Kalmia latifolia) look like fluffy cream topping above dark shiny leaves that contrast gloriously with a carpet of pale green ferns below.
-When you look closely at each flower they are etched with narrow pink stripes that point to a starburst center.
+When you look closely at each flower, they are etched with narrow pink stripes that point to a starburst center.
 Ornate, yet delicate.
 No wonder pollinators are drawn to them.

-We made our way back to the parking lot where families were gathered around picnic tables grilling an array of foods, some not familiar.
+We made our way back to the parking lot, where families were gathered around picnic tables grilling an array of foods, some not familiar.
 A few folks were afraid of Ellie, afraid of dogs as I once was.
 We were respectful and maneuvered around them.

 How fortunate we are to live where many languages can be spoken, where bountiful food prevails, where we can choose a religion or no religion, and where we can have faith.
 As we celebrate the Fourth of July—Independence Day, observing when the fathers of our country signed the Declaration of Independence—let us not forget or take for granted our freedoms.
 Our choices.
 The beauty of the world around us.
 Let’s embrace our differences in the spirit of knowing we are all the same – seeking happiness, peace, and taking care of our families.
-It’s all about love.
-Happy Birthday United States of America.
+It’s all about love—Happy Birthday, United States of America.
 Garden Dilemmas?
 Askmarystone@gmail.com

 A side note: I just returned from a volunteer weekend with Comfort Zone Camp, hence why I’m a bit late posting this column.
-What a privilege to be part of an organization that helps children through their grief journey.
+It’s a privilege to be part of an organization that helps children through their grief journey.
 The last evening of the camp was a bonfire which included hilarious “do what I do and say what I say” games, delicious s’mores, and wrapped up with a somber circle around the flames, each camper tossing in a message to their loved ones.
-Prior to the bonfire, the children prepared a bag for the luminarias that lined the path to the bonfire.
+Before the bonfire, the children prepared a bag for the luminarias that lined the path to the bonfire.
 It is indeed all about love.

-I invite you to read about my first time at Comfort Zone Camp in a column titled Flower Power
+I invite you to read about my first time at Comfort Zone Camp in a column titled Flower Power.